 Pursuant to Companies Act 2013 and in supersession of Cost Accounting Records Rules 2011 and Companies (Cost Audit Report) Rules 2011, the Ministry of Corporate Affairs notified Companies (Cost Records and Audit) Rules 2014 on 30th June 2014 which were amended vide Companies (Cost Records and Audit) Amendment Rules 2014 on 31st December 2014.
-The mechanism with respect to maintenance of cost records, cost audit and appointment of cost auditors has been changed and shall be in accordance with Companies (Cost Records and Audit) Rules 2014 on 30th Cost Records and Audit) Rules 2014 on 31st December 2014.
+The mechanism with respect to maintenance of cost records, cost audit and appointment of cost auditors has been changed and shall be in accordance with Companies (Cost Records and Audit) Rules 2014 cost Records and Audit) Rules 2014 as amended.